AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 ### Rules

-Rules could be expressed with a notation resembling:
+Rules can be expressed using a notation:

 $$ e_{2} \stackrel{+}\leftarrow e_{1} $$